pvdz/preval/tests/cases/normalize/pattern/assignment/arr/rest/base_props.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) Deal with array spreads in arr mutation?
+- (todo) access object property that also exists on prototype? $array_slice
-- (todo) inline computed array property read
+- (todo) arr mutation may be able to inline this method: tmpCallCompVal
-- (todo) type trackeed tricks can possibly support method $array_slice

 ## Globals